What manufacturing scheduling software a small company needs for production scheduling and control?

 - Independently installed systems usually don’t have any guarantee and technical support, and they might not be developed any further;

-- Imagine, that possibly you managed to install some open source ERP, and there is another JPK, which you have no idea about;
+- Imagine that possibly you managed to install some open source ERP, and there is another JPK, which you have no idea about;

-Some of examples of the most popular ERP systems for smaller companies include SAP Business One and Insert Navireo.
+Some examples of the most popular ERP systems for smaller companies include SAP Business One and Insert Navireo.

 - MES registration module for production employees, where they can click completed works/operations to appear on the production plan;

 - CMMS (managing maintenance, machine service, etc.);